-Mandatory T-MACH-108844 Automated Manufacturing Systems 8 CR Fleischer oral exam (40 min)
+Mandatory T-MACH-108844 Automated Manufacturing Systems 8 CR Fleischer

-- are able to analyze implemented automated manufacturing systems and describe their components. - are capable to assess the implemented examples of implemented automated manufacturing systems and apply them to new problems. - are able to name automation tasks in manufacturing plants and name the components which are necessary for the implementation of each automation task. - are capable with respect to a given task to plan the configuration of an automated manufacturing system and to determine the necessary components to its realization. - are able to design and select components for a given use case of the categories: "Handling Technology", "Industrial Robotics", "Sensory" and "Controls". - · are capable to compare different concepts for multi-machine systems and select a suitable concept for a given use case.
+- · are able to analyze implemented automated manufacturing systems and describe their components. - are capable to assess the implemented examples of implemented automated manufacturing systems and apply them to new problems. - are able to name automation tasks in manufacturing plants and name the components which are necessary for the implementation of each automation task. - are capable with respect to a given task to plan the configuration of an automated manufacturing system and to determine the necessary components to its realization. - are able to design and select components for a given use case of the categories: "Handling Technology", "Industrial Robotics", "Sensory" and "Controls". - · are capable to compare different concepts for multi-machine systems and select a suitable concept for a given use case.

-The module provides an overview of the structure and functioning of automated manufacturing systems.
-In the introduction chapter the basic elements for the realization of automated manufacturing systems are given.
-This includes:
+The module gives an overview of the structure and functioning of automated production plants.
+In a basic chapter, fundamental elements for the realisation of automated production systems are taught.
+These include:

-- · Drive and control technology - · Handling technology for handling work pieces and tools - Industrial Robotics - · Quality assurance in automated manufacturing - automatic machines, cells, centers and systems for manufacturing and assembly - · structures of multi-machine systems - · planning of automated manufacturing systems
+- · Drive and control technology - · Handling technology for handling workpieces and tools - Industrial robot technology - Quality assurance in automated production plants - Automated machines, cells, centres and systems for production and assembly - · Structures of multi-machine systems - · Project planning of automated production plants